ministryofjustice/hmpps-digital-prison-reporting-data-product-definitions-schema/README.md

     ...
   ```

-    - Table level summaries 'table-header' and 'table-footer' template types, these add extra rows to the main table header and footer.
+    - Table level summaries 'table-header' and 'table-footer' add extra rows to the main data table header and footer.
 The cell names must match between the main data table and the summary dataset.
 For example
      ```json
       {
         "summary": [